• Skip to primary navigation

 👩🍳 Variations

-• A variety of fruits can be used in place of strawberries, raspberries and blueberries, give a try to blackberries, grapes, mandarin oranges, kiwi, or pineapple chunks.
+• A variety of fruits can be used, raspberries, blueberries, give a try to blackberries, mandarin oranges, kiwi, or pineapple chunks.

 🧺 Storage

-• Creamy fruit salad should be wrapped in an air tight container and stored in the fridge for up to 3 to 4 days.
+• Leftover fruit salad should be wrapped in an at container and stored in the fridge for up to 2 to 3 days.

 💬 FAQs